 To facilitate the addition of arrows, we provide the

-continuation indicators to your swimmer plot lanes.
-Behind the scenes,
+indicators to your swimmer plot lanes.
+Behind the scenes, the inclusion

-assigned arrows are always placed on the right side of indicated lanes.
+that assigned arrows are always placed on the right side of indicated

-and head length, along with options for color, fill, and type (refer to
+neck and head length, along with options for color, fill, and type

 geom_swim_arrow() does not replace the ability to